 The best use for Celerity is escaping a situation in which you've enraged the peasants, and they can't think of any avenue other than violence.

 The one Discipline all Toreador should focus on, Presence is often worth more than any other power of the blood.
-Awe immediately grants you a second chance at succeeding at any Social challenge, at the low cost of a single Social Trait.
+Awe immediately makes you the center of attention for only a single point of blood.
 Dread Gaze gives you yet another ability to disrupt any attack by someone who seems to be unable to handle criticism.

 Entrancement gives you the immediate attention of a subject.
 Do you want someone to fawn over you, listen to your every word and be unable to break away?
 This power is perfect for that application.

 The use of Summon on people just before you arrive at an event ensures that you have a massive welcoming party, and your arrival overshadows anything else going on at the gathering at that time.

 If you want an immediate audience, use Majesty in the middle of a gathering, and then begin speaking once all the challenges have calmed down.
 This is an excellent way for a poet to begin their work.

 The main use of this Influence is to be seen and to be thought of as important.
 If your name is on the lips of local celebrities, and you find yourself on the list of the hottest clubs, people will desire you, and will do anything for your attention.

 If a new club or event isn't advertised, it might as well be dead.
 In addition, keeping glorious failures of other vampires out of the news is a surefire way to make sure that someone owes you.